 Addiction is a disease that affects tens of millions of people all over the world and those numbers continue to rise annually.
 There are more than 23 million individuals in the United States alone who are currently seeking treatment for drug and alcohol abuse.
-Doctors, addiction specialists, and medical scientists have begun to develop new technologies and devices which can be used to combat addiction, ease the detoxification process and reduce withdrawal symptoms.
+Doctors, addiction specialists, and medical scientists have begun to develop new technologies and devices which can be used to combat addiction, ease the detoxification process, and reduce withdrawal symptoms.

 Diagnostic Therapeutic Devices

-Recovery specialists have recently adopted a new method called "Biofeedback" which can be used to help recovering addicts regain control of their mind and body during treatment.
-The process involves placing electronic sensors on a patient's skin, which are then wired to a special medical device that will monitor the patient's bio-signs, which are and sent back to the doctor to be analyzed.
+Recovery specialists have recently adopted a new method called "Biofeedback" which can be used to help recovering addicts regain control of their minds and body during treatment.
+The process involves placing electronic sensors on a patient's skin, which are then wired to a special medical device that will monitor the patient's bio-signs, which are sent back to the doctor to be analyzed.
 These bio-signs include involuntary functions such as breathing rate, heart rate, sweating, skin temperature, and muscle contraction.
 Biofeedback will send the information back to the recovering addict in the form of flashing images, lights, or pulsing sounds.

 This is done to both calm and relax the patient and to see how they respond to stress, which may often be brought on by withdrawal and cravings.
 Many people do not realize that a majority of our body's functions occur involuntarily, which can be attributed to emotional stress, withdrawal, and nervousness.
 Biofeedback therapy can help track these involuntary functions and analyze the way a patient's body reacts to physical and emotional tension.

 Alcohol and withdrawal symptoms will often lead to physical and emotional stress, which will then trigger these involuntary responses.
 Recovery specialists will often use biofeedback to treat symptoms of withdrawal, such as depression, muscle tension, restlessness, and depression.